reactive-python/reactpy/.github/ISSUE_TEMPLATE/doc_enhancement.md

 ---
 name: Doc Enhancement
-about: Describe this issue template's purpose here.
+about: Documentation needs to be fixed or added
 title: Doc Enhancement
 labels: docs
 assignees: rmorshea

 ---

-**Describe what's missing from, or wrong with the documentation** Is something missing, worded poorly, or flat out wrong?
+**Describe what documentation needs to be fixed or added** Is something missing, worded poorly, or flat out wrong?
 Tells us about it here.

 **Screenshots**